theorie-gg/ASA-JUNO/Privacy Policy.md

 # JUNO's Privacy Policy
-## Last Updated on 2024-08-21
 ### Introduction
 This privacy policy was written for JUNO, a bot coded by @theorie on Discord with the intent to help players of ARK: Survival Ascended organize and streamline their tribe's breeding and claiming process.
-This bot was designed with a PVP megatribe environment in mind but is not limited to this use.
+It was designed with a PVP megatribe environment in mind but is not limited to this use.
 Throughout this document, JUNO may be referred to as "the bot".
-The intent of this policy is to clarify what data JUNO collects, how the data is used, and what your rights are to your own data.
+This policy intends to clarify what data JUNO collects, how the data is used, and what your rights are to your data.
 ### What Information Does JUNO Store?
 * Guild/Discord server IDs
 * Channel IDs